Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 This lab covers both the approaches and the following tasks will be performed

 * Provision Jenkins on Azure VM using a Jenkins Template available on the Azure Marketplace
-* Configure Jenkins to work with Maven and VSTS
+* Configure Jenkins to work with Maven and Azure Pipeline
 * Create a build definition in Jenkins
-* Configure VSTS to integrate with Jenkins
+* Configure Azure Pipeline to integrate with Jenkins
-* Configure Release Management in VSTS to deploy the build artifacts from Jenkins
+* Configure a release pipeline in Azure Pipelines to deploy the build artifacts from Jenkins

 ### Before you begin